VarshaPhule021/Weather_App_Project/DIAGRAMS/07_DFD_DATA_FLOW_DIAGRAMS.md

-# DFD (Data Flow Diagram) - Weather App
+# DFD (Data Flow Diagram) - Weather App (Modular Architecture)

 ## Overview
-Data Flow Diagrams (DFD) show how data moves through the system at different levels of abstraction.
+Data Flow Diagrams (DFD) show how data moves through the system at different levels of abstraction with the new modular architecture.

 ---